Nishant-Dwivedi/Nishant-Dwivedi/README.md

 ### Glad to see you here!
-I'm a **Javascript** developer who has turned his passion for the language into beautiful User Interfaces made in **ReactJS**.
-I enjoy bringing mock-ups to life and having them exposed to real users.
-I also love creating minimalist user interfaces that are responsive and accessible.
+I'm a **Javascript** developer with 1.5 years of experience in building Single-page applications using **ReactJS** for the front-end and **NodeJS** for the back-end.
+I am currently learning NextJS because server-side rendering seems to be the next big thing the web industry is moving towards.